|

 Photograph Collection, undated

-24 b & w photo prints and 25 b & w negatives
+24 B/W photo prints and 25 B/W negatives

 SWCPC 742 E1

-This collection consists of various photographs taken at an
+This collection consists of various photographs taken at an unidentified place.

 Photograph Collection, late 1800s-1980s and undated

-56 b x w prints, 5 negatives, and 27 color postcards
+56 B/W prints, 5 negatives, and 27 color postcards

 SWCPC 742 E3-5

-The collection contains many portraits of families, individuals, and
+The collection contains many portraits of families, individuals, and children.

-children.
 Images also include a general store, horse-drawn wagon, and many color scenic

-postcards from College Station, Texas, San Antonio, Texas, Mineral Wells, Texas, as well
+postcards from College Station, Texas, San Antonio, Texas, Mineral Wells, Texas,

-Robert "Bob" Moreland was a former professor of
+Robert Moreland was a professor of mathematics at Texas Tech

-mathematics at Texas Tech University.
-His father was Adolphus Moreland, a long-term
+University.
+His father was Adolphus Moreland, a long-term resident of Jayton,

 7, 2000.
-He had a bachelors and masters degree from Texas Tech and a doctorate
+He had a bachelor’s and master’s degree from Texas Tech and a doctorate

 from the University of Texas at Austin.